IRRI-Bioinformatics-Official/.github/profile/README.md

 ---
 ## Introduction
-The **Bioinformatics Team** at the *International Rice Research Institute (IRRI)* is dedicated to advancing rice research through the application of computational biology, data analysis, and genomic technologies.
+The **[Bioinformatics Team](https://bioinfo.irri.org/our-team)** at the *International Rice Research Institute (IRRI)* is dedicated to advancing rice research through the application of computational biology, data analysis, and genomic technologies.

-Our team develops and applies cutting-edge **bioinformatics tools** to analyze large-scale genomic and phenotypic data, supporting the improvement of rice varieties for:
-- Higher yield
-- Disease resistance
-- Climate resilience

-By integrating **genomics**, **machine learning**, and **advanced data analytics**, we contribute to:
-- **Sustainable agricultural practices**
-- **Global food security**
+We offer a suite of cutting-edge bioinformatics services designed to support breeding programs and research focused on improving rice varieties for higher yield, disease resistance, and climate resilience.
+Our expertise lies in the analysis of large-scale genomic and phenotypic data through the following service packages:
+1. Variant Calling
+2. High-Throughput Phenotyping (HTP) Analysis
+3. Genome-Wide Association Studies (GWAS)
+4. Post-GWAS Analysis
+5. Custom Omics Integration

 Join us as we **innovate** and **collaborate** in the world of rice research and breeding!